Holographic entanglement entropy probe on spontaneous symmetry breaking with vector order: Introduction

 where

 where $a$ and $L_1$ is the radius and the length of the cylinder and $\beta=1$.
 We note that to get this results, we utilize analytic as well as numerical methods.

 Second of all, once we set the cross-sectional area of the two slabs to be equal as $\Sigma\equiv \Sigma_1=\Sigma_2$, we can define an interesting new order parameter $\mathcal O_{12}\equiv S_1-S_2$ which vanishes in isotropic phase.
-However, once the dual field theory system gets into the anisotropic phase, it grows as
+However, once the dual field theory system gets into the anisotropic phase, it becomes